-- A) Families who owe money to THA due to program fraud will be required to repay it in accordance with the repayment procedures for program fraud, below. - B) If a family owes an amount to THA as a result of program fraud, the case may be referred to Inspector General.
+- Families who owe money to THA due to program fraud will be required to repay it. - If a family owes an amount to THA as a result of program fraud, the case may be referred to Inspector General.
 Where appropriate, THA will refer the case for criminal prosecution.
-All cases prepared for prosecution will be referred to the Vice President of Rental Assistance for review and submittal. - C) Any recalculation in the amount owed the THA due to fraud must be approved by the Vice President of Rental Assistance.
+All cases prepared for prosecution will be referred to Executive Management for review and submittal. - Any recalculation of the amount owed to THA due to fraud must be approved by Senior Management.
 This applies to both increases and decreases in the amount owed.